naasking/Dynamics.NET/README.md

     var copy = Type<T>.Copy(value);

 No copies are created for immutable types.
-Your type can participate in deep copying by implementined ICopiable<T>.
+Your type can participate in deep copying by implementing ICopiable<T>.

-Alternately, you can also manually override the copy function via Type<T>.OverrideCopy method, but only do this if you know what you're doing.
+Alternately, you can also manually override the copy function via Type<T>.OverrideCopy method if you're not able to modify an existing type.

 ## Cycle checks

 Similar to mutability, this checks whether an object graph is cyclic or acyclic.
-This is sometimes useful for more efficient object graph traversal, so we may not need to mark nodes we've visited.
+This is sometimes useful for more efficient object graph traversal, to avoid the need to mark nodes that have been visited.

-There is no runtime-equivalent of this method.
+There is no runtime-equivalent of this method as there is with mutability.

 ## Generic typed constructors

-The Constructor<TFunc> static class accepts a delegate type and exposes a delegate of that same type that can be used to create an instance of that value.
+The Constructor<TFunc> static class accepts a delegate type TFunc and exposes a delegate of that same type that can be used to create an instance of that type.

 For instance, arrays have pseudo-constructors that accept a length and return an array of that length.
 So you can obtain a delegate